 - What is the cost of the mandatory Student Health Insurance if I should choose not to waive it?

 - Will I be eligible for continued coverage once I graduate from college, but before my new employer’s insurance coverage takes effect?

 - Will my parents’ insurance cover me at school?

 - When does garbage collection take place in the college houses?

 - What are my housing options if I plan to study abroad?

 - What other services are provided by Health and Wellness Services?

 When will I find out where I live and with whom? | return to top

-You will be sent an e-mail to your SNC e-mail account in July with all of your housing and roommate information.
-Make sure to activate your SNC e-mail account and check it regularly.
-To activate your SNC e-mail account, please visit the Activating Your Account webpage and follow the on-screen instructions to activate your e-mail.
+You will be sent an email to your SNC email account in July.
+This will instruct you where to look in KnightLine to get the details of your housing assignment.
+Make sure to activate your SNC email account and check it regularly.
+To activate your SNC email account, please visit this website and follow the on-screen instructions to activate your email.